muzeke/ReactJS-on-SharePoint-Online/README.md

 - If you get any error from this point, it is more likely that you have missed a step in the above instructions

 ## In your SharePoint Online Site, create a SharePoint page , Insert a content editor and link the index.html file that will be find in the build files uploaded to the folder in your SPO site

+If you are able to view React's default content ( The Spinning React Icon) then you have done all steps correctly.

+## Workflow

+- Develop project locally
+- Build the project by running `npm spo-build` to see it online

+##### That's it.
+This should help you get started with your Project if you're working SharePoint Online and you want to use ReactJS :)